How to Select a Vendor Risk Assessment Questionnaire

 Share:

-Just about every mature third-party risk management (TPRM) program relies on risk assessment questionnaires to collect information on vendor controls and spotlight potential exposures.
-When building your TPRM program, one of the biggest decisions you’ll make is determining which questionnaire(s) to use and when to use them.
-There’s no shortage to choose from, but how do you select what’s most meaningful for your organization while making the best use of your vendors’ time?
+Every mature third-party risk management (TPRM) program relies on risk assessment questionnaires to collect information on vendor controls and spotlight potential exposures.
+When building your TPRM program, one of the most significant decisions you’ll make is determining which questionnaire(s) to use and when to use them.
+There’s no shortage, but how do you select what’s most meaningful for your organization while using your vendors’ time best?

-In this post, we’ll review the purpose of vendor risk assessment questionnaires and review the pros and cons of different types.
-We’ll then close with 5 tips for selecting the questionnaire approach that’s best for you.
+In this post, we’ll review the purpose of vendor risk assessment questionnaires, the pros and cons of different types, and provide four tips for selecting the best questionnaire approach for you.

 Vendor Risk Assessment Explained